-27. I am a student; can I choose to fly back to my home country and pursue an online study?
+28. I am a student; can I choose to fly back to my home country and pursue an online study?

 Student should contact his/her Faculty Dean's office, his/her Academic Supervisor for coordination on such matters.
 With reference to travel, Government travel restrictions policies will apply.
-Given the fluidity of the evolving COVID-19 situation globally and locally, while we expect international travel to resume in the last quarter of 2020, this is contingent upon circumstances improving.
+Given the fluidity of the evolving COVID-19 situation globally and locally, while we expect international travel to resume when the circumstances improving.
 Please declare your travel plans at Overseas Travel Declaration.

-28. Can I travel to visit family members overseas?
+29. Can I travel to visit family members overseas?

-Given the dynamic border control measures, students are advised not to travel home during the year-end vacation period, in view of the significant costs that they will incur upon re-entering Singapore such as their stay at a dedicated Stay-Home Notice facility and COVID-19 testing, and any other prevailing costs at the point of re-entry.
+Given the dynamic border control measures, students are advised not to travel home during the vacation period, in view of the significant costs that they will incur upon re-entering Singapore such as their stay at a dedicated Stay-Home Notice facility and COVID-19 testing, and any other prevailing costs at the point of re-entry.
 In addition, re-entry approval for student's pass holders is not guaranteed, and there may be delay should there be changes in the COVID situation in Singapore or their home countries.
 Please declare any travel plans at Overseas Travel Declaration.